²ÝÝ®ÊÓÆµ

 Biography

-Dr. Nirpendra Singh is a faculty member in the Physics Department at Khalifa University of Science and Technology.
-He earned his Ph.D. from an Indian Institute of Technology in India.
-Before joining Khalifa University, Dr. Singh worked as a research scientist at King Abdullah University of Science and Technology (KAUST) and as a research professor at the Institute of Basic Sciences at Sungkyunkwan University in Suwon, South Korea.
+Dr. Nirpendra Singh earned his Ph.D. in Physics from the Indian Institute of Technology, India.
+Before joining Khalifa University, he held research positions as a scientist at King Abdullah University of Science and Technology (KAUST), Saudi Arabia, and as a research professor at the Institute of Basic Sciences, Sungkyunkwan University, South Korea.

-Dr. Singh specializes in discovering novel van der Waals layered materials and their heterostructures using advanced computational techniques and algorithms.
-His research group explores the electronic, magnetic, thermal transport, and catalytic properties of 2D materials for applications in valleytronics, thermoelectrics, and sustainable energy.
+Dr. Singh’s research focuses on discovering novel van der Waals layered materials and their heterostructures through advanced computational methods and algorithms.
+His group investigates the electronic, magnetic, thermal transport, and catalytic properties of two-dimensional (2D) materials, with applications spanning valleytronics, thermoelectrics, and sustainable energy technologies.

-He has published over 100 peer-reviewed articles in prestigious journals such as Nature Communications, Advanced Materials, Advanced Functional Materials, Nano Energy, Small, and Physical Review Applied, achieving an h-index of 28.
-In recognition of his contributions, he received the Faculty Scholarship Excellence Award: Innovation Excellence in 2024.
-Dr. Singh has also secured multiple internal and external research grants.
+He has published more than 100 peer-reviewed articles in leading journals, including Nature Communications, Advanced Materials, Advanced Functional Materials, Nano Energy, Small, and Physical Review Applied.
+His work has been recognized with 4000 citations, reflected in an h-index of 30.
+In recognition of his contributions, Dr. Singh received the Faculty Scholarship Excellence Award: Innovation Excellence (2024).
+He has also secured multiple internal and external research grants.

 Education